 But social media marketing, the ability to scale and grow through your business through amplified word of mouth (while also benefitting from heart-warming conversations), is a fabulous, life-enriching opportunity.
 If you do it right.

-Royal Holloway was originally a university for women – men weren’t admitted until 1965!
+Royal Holloway was originally a university built for women – men weren’t admitted until 1965!
 The Founder’s Building – in all its Victorian gothic glory – is quite amazing.
-It wasn’t snowing, as in this beautiful pic, but it was cold enough.
+It wasn’t snowing when I visited (as in the beautiful photo above), but it was cold enough.
 I hope to get the chance to visit again soon.

 In January, Edelman’s Trust Barometre said the UK was at an all time low in terms of public trust for charities, NGOs, business and media.
 The PR giant recommended companies demonstrate clear personal and societal benefits, and behave with integrity, in order to build trust.